ElliotHardyCS/CyberSecurityPortfolio/README.md

 This repository highlights my skills, projects, and accomplishments in the field of cybersecurity with a specialization in threat intelligence, cybersecurity analysis, and programming.
 This portfolio demonstrates my ability to analyze complex threats, utilize cutting-edge tools, and solve real-world cybersecurity challenges.
 From threat reports and OSINT investigations to malware analysis and automation scripts, my work showcases both technical expertise and critical thinking.

 ---

+## How to Use This Portfolio:
+- **Explore My Projects**
+  Each folder represents a project or skillset and contains:
+    - README.md files that explain the purpose, tools, and outcomes of the project.
+    - Supporting files such as scripts, reports, or screenshots.

+---

 ## Contents: